 Purpose and Intent of Playlisting

-Well-constructed playlists mix your music with commercially popular or independently successful tracks OF THE SAME GENRE or subgenre.
+Well-constructed playlists mix your music with popular or independently successful tracks OF THE SAME GENRE or subgenre.
 When listeners discover your music this way, they aren’t reaching far out of their musical comfort zone when giving your new song (or old song) a try.

 The Main Types of Playlists